AI assistant — not human

 This guide covers every security control that enterprises need to implement before and during Copilot deployment — from the governance strategy through technical implementation of permissions, labels, DLP, audit trails, and compliance boundaries.

-Understanding Copilot's data access architecture is essential for configuring effective security controls.
-Copilot does not have its own data store or special access privileges — it operates entirely within the existing Microsoft 365 security boundary using the authenticated user's identity and permissions.
+Understanding Copilot's data access architecture is crucial for setting up effective security controls.
+Copilot does not have its own data store or special access privileges.

 Copilot authenticates as the signed-in user through Microsoft Entra ID.
 All subsequent data access uses this user's identity, permissions, and group memberships.
 Conditional Access policies, MFA requirements, and session controls apply to Copilot exactly as they do to direct Microsoft 365 access.